xubiaopeng/PRASD/README.md

 # PRASD
 This is a program for protein reconstruction using ASD/scaledASD algorithm (PRASD) from NOESY distance.
 The source code (in MATLAB ) is in the zip file "source_code.zip".

+The input is the NMR NOESY distance data, and  output is the protein structure before Energy Minization(EM).
+For the EM-procedure protocal we refere to the zip file "".

 The standalone installations and usages of PRASD (No need to install MATLAB) for different platforms are as follows:

 1) For MacOS